-- Build greater awareness and visibility for FAQR by highlighting and sharing FAQR research findings, best practices, tools, and recommendations among target audiences through a range of communication tools and channels.
+- Building greater awareness and visibility for FAQR by highlighting and sharing FAQR research findings, best practices, tools, and recommendations among target audiences through a range of communication tools and channels.

-- Promote the use and implementation of FAQR evidence-based findings, best practices, tools, and recommendations to a wide range of stakeholders in international nutrition assistance, including key officials at USAID and USDA.
+- Promoting the use and implementation of FAQR evidence-based findings, best practices, tools, and recommendations to a wide range of stakeholders in international nutrition assistance, including key officials at USAID and USDA.

-- Foster conversations related to international harmonization and coordination of food aid efforts.
+- Fostering conversations related to international harmonization and coordination of food aid efforts.

-- Strengthen FAQR communications through increased information sharing and an improved and more user-friendly FAQR website.
+- Strengthening FAQR communications through increased information sharing and an improved and more user-friendly FAQR website.

 - July - September 2020 Resource Review